shuzaei/Puyo-Insights/src/content/posts/1_chain.md

     | 1 | 0                 |
     | 2+ | 3 * 2 ^ (n - 2)  |
 - All Clear Bonus: 3600 points
-- The number of garbage Puyos sent to the opponent is calculated by the following formula:
+- The number of garbage puyos sent to the opponent is calculated by the following formula:
   - floor((Points) / 70)

 ## How to Create Chains